Skip Navigation

 The program’s implementation of an ongoing, broad-based, systematic planning process involves the constituencies that the program seeks to serve, including members of traditionally underrepresented and historically underserved groups, and results in improvements to and innovations in the program.

 I.1 Mission and Goals.
-The mission and goals of the unit and the educational program foster quality education and incorporate values of equity, diversity, and inclusion.
+The mission and goals of the unit and the educational program foster quality education and incorporate values of access and opportunity for all students.
 The program’s goals and objectives align with the needs of the LIS profession, demonstrate continuous improvement over time, and are informed by the mission of the parent institution."

 The SLIS Vision and Mission statements are found on the About SLIS page.
 On this page, goals and program-level student learning objectives are listed.